 The Medical Officer keeps several back-up AAI pens (EpiPens) in the Medical Area at both the Mayfair and Sixth Form sites for emergency purposes, e.g. if a student should forget their primary pens.

-Sport staff and trip leaders also take spare EpiPens and asthma inhalers with them when students are off-site.
-Reception hold a signing in-and-out record of these.
+Sport staff and trip leaders also take spare epipens with them when students are off-site.

 Monitoring